-While we all want to have a bright, white smile, after all the indulging that comes with the holiday season, you may find that your smile is looking a little dull by the end of the year.
+While we all want to have a bright, whiter smile, after all the indulging that comes with the holiday season, you may find that your smile is looking a little dull by the end of the year.
 While you can try to take some precautions to avoid some of the things that stain teeth, teeth tend to yellow a bit with time no matter what you do.
-Instead of hiding your teeth when you smile, give your confidence a boost for your New Year’s celebration by seeing your dentist for a safe, effective whitening treatment.
+Instead of hiding your teeth when you smile, give your confidence a boost for your New Year’s celebration by seeing your dentist for a safe, effective whitening treatment and end up with a whiter smile.

 Holiday Foods and Drinks That May Stain Your Teeth